 During their visit, students will be completely immersed in UC life.
 They’ll get to experience the full scope of science on offer at UC – from lectures and lab work to field trips and the latest technologies.
 Of course, university life is not all about study.
 There will also be social activities – including a movie night, Laser Strike, social football, games and pizza evening – and time to hang out and get a feel for the campus.

 Day one: UC campus.
 Students arrive at UC, tour the campus, facilities and Ernest Rutherford building.
 Students meet their RAs and their home group of 10 students they will work with during the week.
 Students will attend environmental science and psychology.

 Day two: Field trip to Cass Field Centre.
-Learn about plant diversity, microbial sampling and ecological monitoring.
+Learn about plant diversity, and ecological monitoring.
 Use drones, GPS and UAVs and do mapping and GIS.

 Day three: UC campus.
 Workshops on renewable energy and storage, medical and health sciences, and nanotechnology and new materials.
 All workshops include research presentations and lab work/exercises.
-Visit and use UC’s solar scopes and MARS - 3D medical imaging scanner.
-After dinner presentation by Canterbury Astronomical Society.
+Use UC’s solar scopes and MARS - 3D medical imaging scanner.
+After dinner tour the city centre and Rollickin Gelato.

 Note: Programme is subject to change

 UC has five Diversity Scholarships and three Pasifika Scholarships available for people from under-represented communities (including, but not limited to minority ethnic groups, lower socio-economic status and special needs) to attend the UC Summer Science Camp.

 Research shows that social diversity generates better outcomes*.
 When people of diverse backgrounds come together to solve problems, they bring different perspectives and generate new and better ideas.